kezhaozhang/kezhaozhang.GitHub.io/_posts/2024-08-20-CLT_Cauchy.md

 ### Central Limit Theorem

-The Central Limit Theorem states that the average of nn independent and identically distributed (i.i.d.) random variables approaches a normal distribution as nn becomes large, provided that the mean and variance of the random variables exist and are finite.
+The Central Limit Theorem states that the average of nn independent and identically distributed (i.i.d.) random variables approaches a normal distribution as $n$ becomes large, provided that the mean and variance of the random variables exist and are finite.
 The following derivation uses the Fourier transform to illustrate this concept.